Eczema is a skin condition that causes itchy and inflamed patches of skin. It often occurs in children, but it can also affect teens and adults.

 People with eczema may have a damaged skin barrier, which makes their skin dry and more sensitive to allergens, bacteria, and irritants.

-The best way to control eczema is to moisturize your skin.
-If you do have allergies, avoiding whatever it is that you’re allergic to could also help prevent eczema flare ups.
+The best way to manage eczema is to moisturize your skin.
+If you have allergies, avoiding whatever it is that you’re allergic to could also help prevent eczema flare-ups.